 To contact the teachers by phone, please call the school office and leave a message on the individual teacher's voicemail box.
 Teachers may also be reached via email; individual e-mail addresses are found on the school's website.
-Teachers will return phone calls and emails by the end of the next school day.

-Note: We ask that students and parents not enter faculty or administrative offices without invitation.
+Note: We ask that students and parents not enter faculty or administrative offices, which includes the teacher's classroom without invitation.
 This is a private workspace which contains confidential school records.
-Stopping by the faculty office before or after school is not a good time to meet with teachers.
+Stopping by the faculty workroom or classroom before or after school is not a good time to meet with teachers.

 Parents of students in all grades are encouraged to talk with the faculty as soon as they think their son or daughter might be having difficulty.
 The earlier a problem is recognized, the easier it is to resolve.
 If you wish to talk with your child's teacher by phone, or to make an appointment for a conference, please call the school office and leave a message on the individual teacher's voicemail box with your name, your child's name, your phone number, and times during which you will be available.
 Teachers can also be reached via email.
 The teacher will return communication by the end of the next school day.
-It is not appropriate to stop by the classroom before school starts to meet with the teacher, unless an appointment has been made.
+It is not appropriate to stop by the classroom before school starts to meet with the teacher unless an appointment has been made.
 In the morning, teachers are monitoring students and it is important that they not be distracted from this duty.
-Our teachers' lunch time and prep time is also valuable and should be protected.
+Our teachers' lunch time and prep time are also valuable and should be protected.
 If you would like to meet during the school day, please make an appointment.
+Teachers will return phone calls and emails within 24 hours.